 All grantors and grantees named on the document are on the receipt

-- Husband and wife with the same last name may have both first names on the first name line and only one social security number is required
+- Spouses with the same last name may have both first names on the first name line and only one social security number is required

 - Middle initials are not a required entry field and do not have to be on the receipt